pythonlars/Cliff-Technolagy_Labeling/README.md

-# AI Motion Reconstruction App
+# AI Motion Reconstruction Cliff-Technology

 This project aims to reconstruct full-body motion using IMU sensor data from a mobile device.
 The application predicts the movement of the entire body based on sensor data from the right leg and a selected trick name.